|Faculty of Arts & Science

 Housing Services also provides a list of temporary housing near campus, tenant resources including legal information, one-on-one or group housing help sessions for all U of T students, and assistance for housing emergencies. www.housing.utoronto.ca.
 214 College St. Rm.
 203; 416-978-8045.

 Wellness refers to your overall physical, emotional, intellectual, spiritual and social condition, not simply the absence of illness.
-So when you’re not feeling your best, the friendly team at the Health and Wellness Centre offers a wide range of services to support you in achieving your personal and academic best.
+So when you’re not feeling your best, there are a number of services on campus to help you get back on track.

-The Health and Wellness Centre offers students the same services as a family doctor’s office and more.
-The Health and Wellness team includes family physicians, registered nurses, counsellors, psychiatrists, a dietician, and support staff that provide confidential, student-centred health care, including comprehensive medical care, immunization, sexual health care, counselling and referrals.
-Services are available to all full- and part-time students who possess a valid TCard and have health insurance coverage. www.healthandwellness.utoronto.ca.
+The Health Service offers students the same services as a family doctor’s office and more.
+The Health Service team includes family physicians, registered nurses, a dietician, support staff and a lab technician that provide confidential, student-centred health care, including comprehensive medical care, immunization, diagnostic testing, sexual health care, counselling and referrals.
+Services are available to all full- and part-time students who possess a valid Tcard and have health insurance coverage. www.healthservices.utoronto.ca.
 214 College St. 2nd Fl.; 416-978-8030.

 Specialized counselling is provided to students who have experienced sexual assault, harassment, or physical or psychological abuse in a relationship.
 Call the Assault Counsellor directly at 416-978-0174 for an appointment.
 Workshops are also provided on healthy relationships and verbal self-defence skills for women.